tsgates/arch-wiki-markdown/wiki/ASUS_Zenbook_Prime_UX31A.md

 > Keyboard backlight

+Load the asus-nb-wmi kernel module:

+    # modprobe asus-nb-wmi

+You'll also want to create the file /etc/modules-load.d/asus-kbd-backlight.conf with the following content, to ensure that the module is loaded when the laptop is booted:

+    # Enable control of keyboard backlight using asus-kbd-backlight (https://aur.archlinux.org/packages/asus-kbd-backlight/)
+    asus-nb-wmi

-Install asus-kbd-backlight from AUR.
+Next, install asus-kbd-backlight from AUR.
 To allow users to change the brightness, say:

     # asus-kbd-backlight allowusers